Written byAmanda Wong

 The scenario varies for different MacBook users when there is a need to perform an SSD data recovery on MacBook Air/Pro.
 In certain cases, you can be aware of the risk of data loss on your MacBook SSD, but some are not.
 However, some signs still indicate a potential MacBook SSD failure, which may eventually lead to data loss.

-With that in mind, we conclude the most common scenarios and signs you may encounter on your MacBook Air/Pro when SSD data recovery is a must.
-You should recover your files from the MacBook SSD as soon as possible, if any of the following situations befall you.
+With that being said, we will go through the most common scenarios and signs that your MacBook Air/Pro presents indicating when SSD data recovery is a must, and you should recover your files from the MacBook SSD as soon as possible if any of the following situations befall you.

 Permanently delete files from an SSD.
-4 kinds of operations you performed will lead to this result, including using the keyboards combination Option + Command + Delete, choosing to Delete Immediately in Finder, manually emptying the Mac Trash, and the deleted items have been removed from the Trash after 30 days.
+This can happen by performing one of these 4 kinds of operations: Using the keyboards combination Option + Command + Delete; choosing to Delete Immediately in Finder; manually emptying the Mac Trash; and when the items that have been moved to the trash for more than 30 days are removed from it.

 Misoperation on the SSD of MacBook.
-This covers unintentionally deleting an APFS partition/container, reformatting a drive, partitioning a volume, and so forth.
+This is about an unintentional deletion of an APFS partition /container, a drive reformatting, a faulty partitioning volume, and any procedure that can corrupt the file system structure.
 All of these give rise to data loss on your hard drive, with all the data stored being erased.

 Virus and malware attacks.
-Such a malicious computer program keeps you from functioning normally, usually damages Mac devices, steals your data, deletes files, etc. Therefore, it is the most common case that you fail to open a file that is corrupted due to a virus or malware attack.
-Recover data quickly and remove virus from Mac.
+Such a malicious computer program keeps you from functioning normally.
+Virus can cause great harm, by damaging Mac devices, stealing your data, deleting files, and so forth.
+Therefore, it is the most common case that you fail to open a file that is corrupted due to a virus or malware attack.
+Recover data quickly and remove viruses from Mac.

 Physical damages on the MacBook SSD.
 If the MacBook suffers a heavy drop, overheat, and liquid immersion, some sectors or even the whole internal SSD may be damaged.
 A corrupted SSD will endanger the stored data on the drive.